nkavya00/recipes-and-cuisines-analysis/README.md

 - Others like Canadian, Central-American, Hawaiian, and Malaysian have F1-scores of 0, likely due to limited representation in the training data
 - The weighted average F1-score is 0.42, reflecting the challenge of predicting across highly imbalanced classes

-I would not consider this current model "good" because:
+We would not consider this current model "good" because:

 1. The overall accuracy of 46.3% is relatively low for practical applications
 2. The model completely fails to predict several cuisines